ReBaR: Reference-Based Reasoning for Robust Pose Estimation from Monocular Images: Approach

 \subsection{Body-aware Regression}

-A body-aware regression module (BAR) is introduced to encode body-aware features for each part while establishing associations between parts.
+The relationships between different body parts play a vital role in understanding the human body's 3D structure and pose.
+A simple concatenation of part features may not be sufficient to capture these relationships and dependencies.
+The Body-Aware Regression module (BAR) is introduced to encode body-aware part features for each part while establishing associations between parts.
+This module helps the model to leverage the spatial relationships between body parts and the whole body, leading to a more accurate 3D reconstruction.
 These features are then utilized as input to the regression transformer, which predicts SMPL model parameters, camera parameters, and relative torso plane depth.
-Finally, the model parameters in the output are fed into the SMPL model to generate a 3D human body. \\ \textbf{Body-aware Part Feature.} The BAR module first encodes body-aware features for each part.
-To achieve this, we concatenate the body-reference features from the AGE module to the part-query features and establish a set of tokens $T=\{t^{1}_{bap},t^{2}_{bap},t^{3}_{bap},...,t^{23}_{bap},t^{24}_{bap} \}$(where $t^{i}_{bap}=F^{i}_{pqf}\oplus F_{brf},\oplus$ means concatenate operation.) as the input of the two-layer body-aware transformer.
-Using this encoder, we query part features from body-reference features to encode body-aware part features $F_{bapf}\in \mathbb{R}^{24\times 128}$, building part representations and dependencies to reference body.
-The resulting body-aware part feature sequences can not only capture the unique characteristics of each part but also combine relevant global information from the entire body, which is crucial for accurate 3D reconstruction.
+Finally, the model parameters in the output are fed into the SMPL model to generate a 3D human body.

+To encode body-aware part features for each part, we concatenate the Attention-guided reference feature from the AGE module to the part-query features and establish a set of tokens $T=\{t^{1}_{bap},t^{2}_{bap},t^{3}_{bap},...,t^{23}_{bap},t^{24}_{bap} \}$(where $t^{i}_{bap}=F^{i}_{pqf}\oplus F_{brf},\oplus$ means concatenate operation.) as the input of the two-layer body-aware transformer.
+Using this encoder, we query part features from body feature to encode body-aware part features $F_{\text{bapf}}\in \mathbb{R}^{24\times 128}$, building part representations and dependencies to reference body.
+The resulting body-aware part features sequence can not only capture the unique characteristics of each part but also combine relevant global information from the entire body, which is crucial for accurate 3D reconstruction.
 By using the transformer to establish dependencies between the parts and reference body, our feature encoder can effectively exploit the spatial relationship between parts and bodies to generate more informative part representations.
 Overall, our feature encoder is capable of finding useful information from parts and the whole body and outputs a set of body-aware part features that are highly informative for the subsequent regression task.
 Specifically, the formula is as follows:

-where $W^{x}$ is the weight, Q, K and V are the matrices after linear mapping of input, and $d_{k}$ is the sequence length which is used to transform the attention matrix into a standard normal distribution.
+where $W$ is the weight, Q, K and V are the matrices after linear mapping of input, and $dk$ is the sequence length which is used to transform the attention matrix into a standard normal distribution.